backupparachute/vehichaul-api-docs/_documentation/authentication.md

   `https://{subdomain}.vehichaul.com/api/...`
   {: .info}

-  Nothing will work unless you include your supplied API key {: .error}
+  Nothing will work unless you include your supplied Authorization token for each request {: .error}
 left_code_blocks:
   - code_block: